david-mcgurrin/support-zoom/CS2/Module-06/Outfit-Generator/ReadMe.md

 And finally there are subclasses for each of these which inherit the methods.

+**Note:** The Outfit Generator does not currently support ladies styles.

 ## Characteristics

 Each abstract class and the interface list a number of methods, all of which must be used by the subclasses.